Colorado Secure Savings Program Requires Employers to Offer Retirement Plan Options

 Employers can face a penalty for noncompliance such as failure to enroll eligible employees, of $100 per eligible employee per year (up to max of $5,000 annually).
 Enforcement of this rule begins one year after the due date set for the employer enrollment based on the number of employees in the business’ workforce.

 What employees should know about the Colorado Secure Savings Program

 The Colorado Secure Savings Program provides a portable retirement plan for employees who are 18 years of age or older, have been employed by a Colorado employer for at least 180 days, and who earn taxable wages in Colorado.

-They will be enrolled automatically in the program but can opt out, and the default rate that will be withheld from each paycheck will be 5 percent with an auto escalation each year of 1% with a cap of 8%.
+They will be enrolled automatically in the program but can opt out, and the default rate that will be withheld from each paycheck will be 5 percent with an auto-escalation each year of 1% with a cap of 8%.
 Participants will be able to change the percentage withheld after enrolled.

 Paychex will continue to monitor the situation and provide updates when information is available.
 One notable advantage for small businesses is providing a benefit similar to larger companies, acting as a perk to attract and retain younger employees and help them start building a retirement savings.